justme-1968/homebridge-fhem/README.md

 and for homekit -> FHEM:
-  cmd: the set command to use
+  cmd: the set command to use: set <device> <cmd> <value>
   cmdOn, cmdOff: for all bool characteristics cmdLock, cmdUnlock, cmdOpen: commands to lock, unlock and open a door
-  //TODO: commands: a ; separated list of commands that should be used for consecutive homekit values
+  cmds: a ; separated list that indicates the mapping of homekit values to fhem values.
+        each list entry consists of : separated pair of from and to values each from value can be a literal value or a homekit defined term for this characteristic each to value has to be a literal value

+  e.g.: TargetHeatingCoolingState=...,cmds=OFF:desired-temp+off;HEAT:controllMode+day;COOL:controllMode+night;AUTO:controllMode+auto

 examples:
 1 device -> 1 service (thermometer)
 n devices -> 1 service (temp + hum, dummy thermostat + temp)
-//TODO: 1 device  -> n services (1 service per harmony activity)
+1 device  -> n services (1 service per harmony activity), (temp1, temp2)

-//TODO: 1 device -> n characteristics (1 characteristic per harmony activity)
+attr <hub> genericDeviceType switch attr <hub> homebridgeMapping On=currentActivity,subtype=TV,valueOn=TV,cmdOn=activity+TV,cmdOff=off
+                             On=currentActivity,subtype=DVD,valueOn=/DVD/,cmdOn=activity+DVD,cmdOff=off
+                             On=currentActivity,subtype=Off,valueOff=PowerOff,cmd=off